thm-projects/frag.jetzt/docs/a11y/Making html elements a11y.md

 ### Problems

 JAWS and Microsoft Speech cannot play the "title" attributes.
-Only NVDA plays the "title" attribute.
+Only NVDA plays the "title" attribute.<br>
-Attribute "aria-label" does not work with multi-language titles, voice output reads registered string directly 1 to 1.
+Attribute "aria-label" does not work with multi-language titles, voice output reads registered string directly 1 to 1.<br>
 "aria-labelledby" works finde with Microsoft Speech, JAWS and NVDA.
-If "title" attribute is additionally set, NVDA plays the text twice.
+If "title" attribute is additionally set, NVDA plays the text twice.<br>

 ### Example (meeting_room) for Buttons